 - John Wilkes Booth killed Abraham Lincoln for talking on his cellphone.

 - Peter killed Nicole and Ronald.
 OJ was just at the wrong place at the wrong time.
-Another incident showed a drunken Stewie told OJ to kill his wife.
+Another incident showed a drunken Stewie telling OJ to kill his wife.

-- American Dad! had the main character shooting Ronald Reagan, because, well: He originally wanted to kill Jane Fonda because he blamed her for the war on Christmas, then he found out that she was influenced by Donald Sutherland, who was in turn influenced by Martin Scorsese.
-Stan convinces Scorsese to give up drugs, which in turn causes him to lose his edge.
+- American Dad! had the main character shooting Ronald Reagan, because, well: He originally wanted to kill Jane Fonda because he blamed her for the war on Christmas, then he found out that she was really influenced by Donald Sutherland.
+Stan is prevented from killing Sutherland, but by chance runs into Martin Scorsese.
+He convinces Scorsese to give up drugs, which in turn causes him to lose his edge.
 As a result, Taxi Driver is never made, so there's no star vehicle for Jodie Foster, and no one for John Hinckley to become obsessed with.
-As a result of that, Reagan is never shot, which means there was no incident to bolster public support; so Mondale won, and practically "handed over the country to the Commies".
+As a result of that, Ronald Reagan is never shot, which means there was no incident to bolster public support; so Mondale won, and practically "handed over the country to the Commies".
 Thus, Stan Smith shoots Reagan.
 Also, in the same episode, Roger "invents" the genre of disco.
 Whew.

 - Clone High being what it is, it's rife with these.
 In it, Marie Curie is a giant, misshapen mutant of a girl because of her irradiated DNA.
 People such as the clones of Ritchie Valens, Buddy Holly, and half of Lynyrd Skynyrd go up in a plane made of junk.